informedcitizenry/6502.Net/README.md

 `The current CPU supports only 8-bit immediate mode instructions.
 The directive will not affect assembly` - Attempted use of the 65816-specific directives (this is a warning by default).

+`The instruction is not supported for the selected CPU`- A mnemonic was used that the currently selected CPU does not support.

 `Too few arguments for directive` - The assembler directive expected more arguments than were provided.

 `Too many arguments for directive` - More arguments were provided to the directive than expected.